confluentinc/ksql/docs/reference/metrics.md

+---
+layout: page
+title: Metrics
+tagline: JMX metrics for monitoring ksqlDB
+description: ksqlDB has many JMX metrics to monitor what its servers are doing
+keywords: metrics, jmx, monitor
+---
 # Metrics

-ksqlDB emits a variety of JMX metrics to help you understand [monitor](../operate-and-deploy/monitoring.md) what its servers are doing.
+ksqlDB emits a variety of JMX metrics to help you understand and [monitor](../operate-and-deploy/monitoring.md) what its servers are doing.
 This reference describes each metric and grouping.